Overview

 }

 The user who created the project will be automatically added to it with the administrator role.
-Thus, an email will be sent to his/her email address notifying them that they've been added to a new project.
+Thus, an email will be sent to their email address notifying them that they've been added to a new project.

 Adding project plans